anxiety–Tung-Lam–pixabay_1048

 Anxiety and performance

-Anxiety is an umbrella term – there are many different types of anxiety disorders, all with different definitions and symptoms.
+Anxiety is an umbrella term – there are many different anxiety disorders and several closely related conditions, each with different definitions and symptoms.
 Some of these include:

 • Generalized Anxiety Disorder

-If you’ve experienced anxiety regularly for six months or more, you may have generalized anxiety disorder.
-You consistently expect the worst to happen, even when there is little or no reason for your concern.
+If you’ve experienced excessive anxiety and worry on most days for six months or more, you may have generalized anxiety disorder (GAD).
+You consistently expect the worst, even when there is little or no obvious reason for concern.
 You might also be worried about money, family, work, or health.

 .